LordExodius/LordExodius/README.md

+Hello!

-I'm Oscar, a third-year CS student at Western University.
-Thanks for taking a look at my GitHub profile! 😄
+I'm Oscar, a computer science and business student at Western University.
+Thanks for stopping by! 😄

 Check out some of my projects pinned below, or my [website](http://awwscar.ca/) for other cool stuff.

+<sub>i am speed</sub>

 <img src="https://monkey-widget.vercel.app/api/user/exodius"/>